FAQs about parking permits

 I'm a transfer.
 How do I find out if I am eligible for a permit?

 Eligibility is primarily based upon academic criteria, so you may try to Request a Permit as soon as permits are available.
+If you are in your second year of college and suspect you may not have the requisite number of units on your Westmont record to qualify for a sophomore permit (26 units), you should contact the Housing Office in June to ask about eligibility based upon different criteria.
 In the event your academic record does not give you the eligibility you might have expected, see Eligibility regarding the use of alternate criteria on your behalf.
 Contact the Housing Office for assistance.

 Are permits required during holidays and breaks?